Ultrametric spaces of branches on arborescent singularities

 This fact has to be used when one deduces Theorem \ref{thm:topint} from Proposition \ref{prop:embedtree}. \end{remark}

-\begin{remark} The third author formulated in \cite[Thm.
-4.4.1]{P 01} an isomorphism theorem between a rooted tree associated to a finite ultrametric space and a union of geodesics taken inside a dual tree.
-There, the ultrametric space was that of the branches of a plane curve singularity, with distance given by the coincidence orders of associated Newton-Puiseux series.
-From those orders Eggers \cite{E 83} had constructed a tree which is nearly isomorphic to the tree of Definition \ref{def:asstree} (there may be a difference in the neighborhood of their roots, which the interested reader may find without difficulties).
-Then \cite[Thm.
-4.4.1]{P 01} was refined by Wall \cite[Sect.
-9.4]{W 04} (see also \cite[Sect.
-9.10, Rem. on Sect.
-9.4]{W 04}).
-All those results are based on Newton-Puiseux series, as the initial theorem of P\l oski.
-They may be used to prove our Theorem \ref{thm:topint} when both $S$ and $L$ are smooth. \end{remark}

 \begin{example} Let us consider an arborescent singularity $S$ as in Example \ref{ex:4p}.
 That is, we assume that it admits a good resolution $\tilde{S}$ with weighted dual graph $\Gamma$ as in Figure \ref{fig:edge-det}.
 Consider branches $L, A, B, C, D, E, F$ on $S$ such that the total transform of $L + A + \cdots + F$ on $\tilde{S}$ is a normal crossings divisor.
 Moreover, we assume that the strict transforms of $A, ..., F$ intersect $a, ..., f$ respectively, and that the strict transform of $L$ intersects $E_a$.
 Therefore, with the notations of Proposition \ref{prop:ultramform}, we have $l=a$.
 We see on Figure \ref{fig:edge-det} that when $x,y$ vary among $\{a, ..., f\}$ and remain distinct, their infimum $x \wedge_l y$ relative to the root $l=a$ of $\Gamma$ is either $a$ or $b$.
 By the second equality of Proposition \ref{prop:ultramform}, we deduce that the only possible values of $\det(S) \cdot U_L(X,Y)$, when $X \neq Y$ vary among $\{A, ..., F\}$, are: